stang149/3601-S16-lab5_json-data-processing/README.md

 - As an administrator, I would like to search student records based on courses that they are taking or have taken.

 ## Switching to production mode with a remote database
+In their infinite wisdom, your customer has decided to give you access to their live student database in order to test your application more thuroughly.
+In order to set this up in a reasonable way, take the following steps:

 The files that need to be modified:

 - Starting on line 515 of `Gruntfile.js` change the code block to: